risingwavelabs/risingwave-docs/docs/concepts/key-concepts.md

 The compute nodes in RisingWave are responsible for ingesting data from upstream systems, parsing and running SQL queries, and delivering data to downstream systems.

-### Compact nodes
+### Compactor nodes

-The compact nodes handle data storage and retrieval from object storage.
+The compactor nodes handle data storage and retrieval from object storage.
 They also perform data compaction to optimize storage efficiency.

 ### Fragments